-The spectral broadening is usually accomplished by propagating optical pulses through a strongly nonlinear device.
+The spectral broadening is usually accomplished by propagating light pulses through a strongly nonlinear device.
 For example, one may send an intense (amplified) ultrashort pulse through a piece of bulk glass.
-Alternatively, one can send pulses with much lower pulse energy through an optical fiber, having a waveguide structure which ensures a high beam quality.
+Alternatively, one can send pulses with much lower pulse energy through an optical fiber, having a waveguide structure which allows for a long propagation length with small effective mode area.
 Of special interest are photonic crystal fibers, mainly due to their unusual chromatic dispersion characteristics, which can allow a strong nonlinear interaction over a significant length of fiber.
 Even with fairly moderate input powers, very broad spectra are achieved; this leads to a kind of “laser rainbow”.

 The Physics of Supercontinuum Generation

 When femtosecond pulses are used, the spectral broadening can be dominantly caused by self-phase modulation.
 In the anomalous dispersion regime, the combination of self-phase modulation and dispersion can lead to complicated soliton dynamics, including the split-up of higher-order solitons into multiple fundamental solitons (soliton fission).

 The strongly nonlinear nature of supercontinuum generation makes it difficult to understand intuitively all the details of the interaction, or to predict relations with analytical tools.
 Therefore, numerical pulse propagation modeling (often with special precautions due to the extreme optical bandwidth) is required for the analysis of such processes.
 Intuitive pictures or analytical guidelines can be tested by comparison with results from such numerical models.